denniskawurek/uberspace_deploy_flask/README.md

 # Deploy flask to uberspace

-A small executable bash-script to deploy your flask application fast (mainly intendet for APIs).
+A small executable bash-script to deploy your flask application fast (mainly intended for APIs).

 ## How to use